ros2/ros1_bridge/README.md

 export ROS2_INSTALL_PATH=~/ros2_galactic/install
 ```

-As a note, there is no trailing '/' character in either definition.
+Note that no trailing '/' character is used in either definition.
 If you have problems involving paths, please verify that you have the correct path to the installation location, and that you do not have a trailing '/' in either definition.

 ### Building the bridge from source